openbrewerydb/openbrewerydb-laravel-api/README.md

 This will build the Docker container, install all dependencies, and set up your local environment.

-1. Clone the repository: `gh repo clone alexjustesen/obdb-api`
+1. Clone the repository: `git clone https://github.com/openbrewerydb/openbrewerydb-laravel-api.git`
-2. Navigate into the project directory: `cd obdb-api`
+2. Navigate into the project directory: `cd openbrewerydb-laravel-api`
 3. Run the install script: `./install.sh`

 #### 🔄️ Continuing Development